-- 2. Accessory Buildings.
+- (1) Each single-family detached unit, single-family duplex unit and single-family attached unit is required to have a minimum two-car garage which shall be attached to the main structure and shall be of the same or complimentary architectural materials as the primary residence. - (2) Multiple family units are encouraged to have garages, but garages are not required provided that at least one (1) covered parking space is provided for each dwelling unit.
+Garages may be attached or detached from the primary structure, but the use of attached. recessed garages is strongly encouraged.
+Front-loaded garages may not protrude beyond the front plane of the main building façade by more than ten (10) feet. - 2.
+Accessory Buildings.
 Accessory buildings privately owned by individual homeowners shall not be permitted in any commonly held area. - 3.
 Porches, Decks and Overhangs.
 To provide architectural variety to the development, the use of covered porches, decks and overhangs is encouraged.
 Such porches, decks and overhangs shall be integrated into the design of the structure to avoid the appearance of "add-on" elements. - 4.
 Solid Waste.
 Each dwelling unit shall have a solid waste container.
 Dumpsters or large solid waste containers shall be provided for required open space areas.
 Solid waste containers and dumpsters shall be shielded or screened with a proper enclosure.
 Enclosures shall be approved by the city.
-Solid waste collection shall comply with Logan City Environmental Standards.
+Solid waste collection shall comply with the environmental standards of the collection agency contracted by the City.
+(1-2024, 2-20-24)